MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-II-Office-Assistant-Secretary-Housing-Federal-Housing-Commissioner-Department-Housing-Urban-Development/subchapter-B-Mortgage-Loan-Insurance-Programs-Under-National-Housing-Act-Other-Authorities/part-214-Housing-Counseling-Program/subpart-B-Approval-Disapproval-Housing-Counseling-Agencies/section-214.103.md

 (1) *Funding.* The application for approval must provide evidence of funds immediately available, or written commitment for funds to cover the cost of operating the housing counseling work plan during the initial 12-month period of HUD approval.

-(2) *Staff.* The agency must employ staff trained in housing counseling, and at least half the counselors must have at least 6 months of experience in the job they will perform in the agency's Housing Counseling program.
+(2) *Staff.* The agency must employ staff trained in housing counseling.
+All staff providing housing counseling, including homeownership counseling or rental housing counseling, must be HUD certified housing counselors, and at least half the agency's counselors must have at least 6 months of experience in the job they will perform in the agency's housing counseling program.

 (3) *Language skills.* The agency must have housing counselor(s) who are fluent in the language of the clients they serve, or the housing counseling agency must use the services of an interpreter, or the agency must refer the client to another agency that can meet the client's needs.